 Fair or unfair, a job hopper’s commitment is going to be in question.
 Even companies hiring job hoppers will have this thought and it will be the first hurdle you will need to overcome.
-Regardless of your experience, there is a cost associated to hiring a new employee and a potential employer will question investing in you if they fear you may jump ship in a year or two.
+Regardless of your experience, there is a cost associated with hiring a new employee and a potential employer will question investing in you if they fear you may jump ship in a year or two.
 Being designated a job hopper could also be translated as someone who is not a team player and not committed to an organization’s success.

 With any job you apply to at a new employer, know that they are probably offering that position to current employees as well.
 You will likely be up against internal candidates who are known quantities at that organization and will have a leg up on you.
-Conversely, by leaving your job after a short while, you may be missing out on opportunities for advancement internally with your own employer.
+Conversely, by leaving your job after a short while, you may be missing out on opportunities for advancement internally with your employer.

 Making a Mistake

 Are you positive things won’t get better in your current job?
 You need to be certain before you decide to make a move.
-There is always a certain degree of uncertainty when changing jobs: “better the devil you know than the devil you don’t.”
+There is always a certain degree of uncertainty when changing jobs: “Better the devil you know than the devil you don’t.”
 In other words, the last thing you want is to start a job search again if the grass won’t be greener with a new employer.
 Make sure a new opportunity provides you with the things you found lacking in your current job.